THE OLD TESTAMENT HOUSE OF THE LORD: ELEVEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Fleshly effort can only soil and destroy the Church.
 The Holy Spirit is in charge of bringing to maturity the Body of Christ.
 The light of day, that is, natural light and understanding, helps in the Courtyard area; but its use in the Holy Place is to be minimal.
 The Holy Spirit is the Lampstand who lights the Church and who lights the world through the Church.

-The third area of salvation is that of the three aspects of the fullness of redemption: (1) the image of Christ wrought in us in spirit, soul and body; (2) the fullness of the indwelling of the Father and the Son in us through the Holy Spirit; and (3) the fullness of fruitfulness and authority imparted to us through Christ so all things are beneath us and only Christ rules over us.
+The third area of salvation is that of the three aspects of the fullness of redemption: (1) the image of Christ prepared in us in spirit, soul and body; (2) the fullness of the indwelling of the Father and the Son in us through the Holy Spirit; and (3) the fullness of fruitfulness and authority imparted to us through Christ so all things are beneath us and only Christ rules over us.

 The third area is the place of full victory, the inheriting of the “all things” of God our Father (Revelation 21:7).